Community Health Leaders

 I live in a small city in the middle of England with my wife and young daughter.
 After working full-time in Arts Marketing for over 20 years, I'm currently "between jobs".
 All offers gratefully received!
 I was diagnosed with MS in 2005 after having vague symptoms over a number of years.
 I'm currently having Tysabri infusions, after trying Rebif (interferon beta-1a) injections and Tecfidera (dimethyl fumarate).
 What's next?
 Read more.

-With the exception of medical doctors, contributors and moderators at MultipleSclerosis.net are compensated for their contributions to the MultipleSclerosis.net community.
+Regular contributors and moderators at MultipleSclerosis.net are offered compensation for their contributions to the MultipleSclerosis.net community.
 If you are interested in joining our team, please contact us at email@example.com.